tomasmuller/playframework-capistrano/README.md

 Run `cap -vT` to see all the available tasks.

-#### Deploying your PlayFramework app using PlayFramework/Capistrano Integration Gem:
+#### Steps to deploy your Play application with Play Framework / Capistrano Integration Gem:

 `cap deploy:setup` (Prepares one or more servers for deployment.)